Combining Monte Carlo and Tensor-network Methods for Partial Differential Equations via Sketching: Proposed Framework

+Our method alternates between the two steps detailed in Alg.~\ref{alg:the_alg}.
 Notice that we introduce three versions of the state $\phi$: $\phi_t$ is the ground truth state function at time $t$; $\hat{\phi}_t$ is a particle approximation of $\phi_t$; $\phi_{\theta_t}$ is a tensor-network representation of $\phi_t$.
 The significance of these two operations can be described as follows.
-In the first step, we use a particle based simulation to bypass the need of applying $\exp(-A\delta t)\phi_{\theta_t}$ exactly, which may run into the curse-of-dimensionality.
-In particular, we generate $f(x;x^i)$ that can be represented easiliy as a low-rank TT.
-In the second step, the use of the sketching algorithm \cite{hur2022generative} bypasses a direct application of recursive SVD based compression scheme \cite{oseledets2011tensor}, which may run into $O(dN^2)$ complexity.
-Furthermore, since generally the variance of an empirical distribution $\text{Var}(\hat \phi_{t+1})$ scales exponentially in $d$, one cannot apply a standard tensor compression scheme to $\hat \phi_{t+1}$ directly which tend to preserve the exponential statistical variance.
-Therefore it is crucial to use the techniques proposed in \cite{hur2022generative}, which is designed to control the variance due to the empirical distribution $\hat \phi_{t+1}$ since it only involves estimation of low-order moments of $\hat \phi_{t+1}$.
-How to obtain the particle representation of the time-evolution \eqref{eq:ivp} is dependent on the applications, and we present different schemes for many-body Schr\"odinger and Fokker-Planck equation in \secref{sec:applications}.
-In this section, we focus on the details of second step.
+In the first step, we use a particle-based simulation to bypass the need of applying $\exp(-A\delta t)\phi_{\theta_t}$ exactly, which may have a computational cost that scales unfavorably with respect to the dimensionality.
+In particular, we generate $f(x;x^i)$ that can be represented easily as a low-rank TT.
+In the second step, the use of the sketching algorithm \cite{hur2022generative} bypasses a direct application of recursive SVD-based compression scheme \cite{oseledets2011tensor}, which may run into $O(dN^2)$ complexity.
+From a statistical complexity point of view, the variance of an empirical distribution $\text{Var}(\hat \phi_{t+1})$ scales exponentially in $d$, therefore one cannot apply a standard tensor compression scheme to $\hat \phi_{t+1}$ directly since it preserves the exponential statistical variance.
+Hence it is crucial to use the techniques proposed in \cite{hur2022generative}, which is designed to control the variance of the sketching procedure.

+The method to obtain a Monte Carlo representation of the time-evolution in Step 1 of Alg.~\ref{alg:the_alg} is dependent on the applications, and we present different schemes for many-body Schr\"odinger and Fokker-Planck equation in \secref{sec:applications}.
+In this section, we focus on the details of the second step.

-\subsection{MPS/TT Sketching for random walkers represented as a sum of TT}
+\subsection{MPS/TT sketching for random walkers represented as a sum of TT}

 The concept of MPS/TT sketching or general tensor network sketching for density estimations has been extensively explored in \cite{hur2022generative,ren2022high,tang2022generative}.
 The choice of tensor network representation in practice depends on the problem's structure.
 In this work, we demonstrate the workflow using MPS/TT, but the framework can be readily extended to other tensor networks.